Didero/DideRobot/README.md

 # DideRobot

-A modular Python 2 IRC bot built with Gevent
+A modular Python 3 IRC bot built with Gevent

 ### 1) Initial Setup
-1. Install the libraries listed in 'requirements.txt', either manually or (preferably) by pointing pip to it with 'pip install -r requirements.txt'
+1. Install the libraries listed in 'requirements.txt', either manually or (preferably) by pointing pip to it with 'python -m pip install -r requirements.txt'
 2. In the 'serverSettings' folder, make a copy of 'globalsettings.json.example'
 3. Rename the copy to 'globalsettings.json'
 4. Open the file in your favourite text editor